Skip to main content

 browser_wait_for

-Wait for a condition (text, selector, URL, network idle, or time) in a browser session and receive a fresh snapshot.
-Use to synchronize with page state before proceeding.
+Wait for a specified condition (text, selector, URL, network idle, or value) and return a fresh page snapshot.

 Instructions